jkyleung/tensorpack-medical/README.md

 # RL-Medical

-Here is the recent fork for Deep Reinforcement Learning (DRL) agents applied to medical images If you are finding a tensorpack-medical library that can support the latest tensorflow 2.10, here it is.
+Here is the recent fork for Deep Reinforcement Learning (DRL) agents applied to medical images <br />
+If you are finding a tensorpack-medical library that can support the latest tensorflow 2.10, here it is.

 ## Before you start

-DO NOT USE tensorflow!
+DO NOT USE tensorflow!<br />
-DO NOT USE tensorflow!
+DO NOT USE tensorflow!<br />
-DO NOT USE tensorflow!
+DO NOT USE tensorflow!<br />
-unless you do not have other choice.
+unless you do not have other choice.<br />

 To save your life, just go for Pytorch.
 (https://pytorch.org/get-started/locally/)